What is a cold call is a question worth answering because many salespeople can see this sales activity differently. Here is how we define a cold call.

 Being More Aware of the Cold Call Step

 You could just let cold calls go as long as they possibly can and try to get the most out of the time a prospect will give you.
-But we feel like you can improve your results by being more aware of where the cold call step begins and ends.
+But we feel you can improve your results by being more aware of where the cold call step begins and ends.